Continuing Education Module 1 – ATSDR and its Method

 1. Name the responsibilities of ATSDR to protect the public from hazardous exposures.

-2. List the components of ATSDR’s method, which is known as the PHA.
+2. Identify the components of ATSDR’s method, known as the PHA process.

-3. Identify the criteria considered in the evaluation of petition requests.
+3. Recognize criteria considered in the evaluation of petition requests.

-4. List types of documents that you might develop to summarize the findings and recommendations of the health assessment.
+4. Distinguish the types of documents that you might develop to summarize the findings and recommendations of the health assessment.

-5. List public health recommendations that you can make as a result of the PHA.
+5. List public health recommendations that can be made as a result of the PHA.

 Faculty/Credentials:

-• Karen Scruton BS MS, Environmental Health Scientist, ATSDR
+• Karen Scruton, BS MS, Environmental Health Scientist, Agency for Toxic Substances and Disease Registry

 Expiration Date: